Brioche Bread Stuffing Recipe

 Prep your ingredients.
 Chop the onions, celery and garlic.
 Chop up the sage, too, and measure out the stock.

 Saute the veggies.
-Melt the butter in a large skillet.
+Melt the butter in a large skillet or pan.
 Add the chopped veggies, and cook ‘em until soft.

-Season the veggies with sage, stirring until fragrant, then remove the vegetables from the heat.
+Season the veggies with sage, stir until fragrant, then remove the vegetables from the heat.
 Set ‘em aside to cool slightly.

 Preheat the oven, and spray a large baking dish with nonstick baking spray.